History of Lindy Hop: Swedish revival

 Three Swedish dancers who later formed an influential performance and teaching group called The Rhythm Hot Shots traveled to New York City in April 1984 in search of Al Minns, one of Whitey's Lindy Hoppers.
 They invited Al Minns to Stockholm, where he held a dance workshop in 1984 for the newly created Swedish Swing Society.
-When Al Minns died in 1985, they found Frankie Manning.
-The Swedish Swing Society and The Rhythm Hot Shots helped spread Lindy Hop throughout Sweden and the rest of the world, partly through the Herräng Dance Camp held every summer since 1982 in the town of Herräng.
+When Al Minns died in 1985, they asked Frankie Manning to come to Sweden.
+The Swedish Swing Society and The Rhythm Hot Shots helped spread lindy hop throughout Sweden and the rest of the world, partly through the Herräng Dance Camp, held every summer since 1982 in the town of Herräng.